 Cunha, GR, Risbridger, G, Wang, H, Place, NJ, Grumbach, M, Cunha, TJ, Weldele, M, Conley, AJ, Barcellos, D, Agarwal, S, Bhargava, A, Drea, C, Hammond, GL, Siiteri, P, Coscia, EM, McPhaul, MJ, Baskin, LS, and Glickman, SE.
 "Development of the external genitalia: Perspectives from the spotted hyena (Crocuta crocuta)."
 Differentiation 87.1-2 (January 2014): 4-22.
 Full Text

 Delbarco-Trillo, J, Harelimana, IH, Goodwin, TE, and Drea, CM.
 "Chemical differences between voided and bladder urine in the aye-aye (Daubentonia madagascariensis): implications for olfactory communication studies."
 Am J Primatol 75.7 (July 2013): 695-702.
 Full Text

 Drea, CM, Boulet, M, Delbarco-Trillo, J, Greene, LK, Sacha, CR, Goodwin, TE, and Dubay, GR.
 "The "secret" in secretions: methodological considerations in deciphering primate olfactory communication."
 Am J Primatol 75.7 (July 2013): 621-642.
 (Review) Full Text

 Charpentier, MJE, and Drea, CM.
-"Victims of infanticide and conspecific bite wounding in a female-dominant primate: a long-term study.
-(Published online)" PLoS One 8.12 (2013): e82830-.
+"Victims of infanticide and conspecific bite wounding in a female-dominant primate: a long-term study."
+Plos One 8.12 (January 2013): e82830-null.
 Full Text Open Access Copy